SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

     var customersInLine = ["Chris", "Alex", "Ewa", "Barry", "Daniella"] let nextCustomer = { customersInLine.popFirst() ?? "anybody" }
-    print(customersInLine.count)  // Still 5 people in line
+    print(customersInLine.count)

     print("Now serving \(nextCustomer())!")
-    print(customersInLine.count)  // Now there are 4 people in line
+    print(customersInLine.count)

 Even though the last element of the ``customersInLine`` array is removed as part of the closure, the operation isn't carried out until the closure is called later on.
+If the closure is never called, the expression inside the closure is never evaluated.
 Note that the type of ``nextCustomer`` is ``() -> String`` and not ``String`` --- a closure that takes no arguments and returns a string.
-If the closure is never called, the expression inside the closure is never evaluated.

 A common use of closures to delay evaluation of an expression is when calling a function.
-Delaying the evaluation an expression that has side effects or is computationally expensive.
-This lets you evaluate the expression at an appropriate point in the program --- or even determine not to evaluate the expression at all.
+Delaying the evaluation an expression that has side effects or is computationally expensive lets you evaluate the expression at an appropriate point in the program --- or even choose not to evaluate the expression at all.

 For example, the ``assert(_:_:file:line:)`` function in the standard library uses a closure for its condition and logging message.